Sylvia Froos (1914-2004)

 youtube15.jpg A. Baer The Suns in My Heart (1932) (2:29) Sylvia Froos

-This list is arranged by composer and contains 3 works performed by Sylvia Froos who is featured on sheet music covers.
+The peformer is featured on 4 sheet music/recording covers.
 It does not claim to be complete and represents only the number of items located.
 Keys: (w&m)

 perf15.jpg Sun's in My Heart (1932), The Abel Baer Arthur Freed (words)